bormaxi8080/osint-timeline/DRAFT.md

 n8n MCP.
 A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you: https://github.com/czlonkowski/n8n-mcp

+Omnigent is an open-source AI agent framework and meta-harness: orchestrate Claude Code, Codex, Cursor, Pi, and custom agents - swap harnesses without rewriting, enforce policies and sandboxing, and collaborate in real time from any device: https://github.com/omnigent-ai/omnigent

 AgeniusDesk Community Edition.
 The command center for n8n automation operators: multi-instance management, real-time error tracking, AI-assisted debugging, a Code Lab, and one-click container deployment.
 Self-hosted, source-available (MIT): https://github.com/Mfrostbutter/ageniusdesk-ce

 Agents View.
 Local-first session search, analytics, insights, and token use statistics for coding agents, supporting Claude Code, Codex, and more than 20 other agents: https://github.com/kenn-io/agentsview